mrtgenet/xbrightness/README.md

 Adjust screen brightness and colour temperature at your will, usefull to set keyboard shortcuts.

+## Requirement

+Your gnome session must be Xorg.
+To quicky check if you're unluckily running on Wayland, press alt+F2, then type 'r', then Enter.
+If it doesn't work, please switch to Xorg.

 ## Initialisation

 In your home config directory `~/.config/xbrightness`: